Thoughts On The Future of Autonomous Vehicles

 width to the current CyberTruck but has infinitely more cargo space

-as there are is no steering wheel or front facing seats.
+as there are is no steering wheel or forward facing front seats.

 In my recent article on the Tesla CyberVAN, toward the end, I made a bold declarative statement saying within about 5 years from now, once autonomy is achieved, this memorable event will cause the vehicle form factor the world has lived with for the past 125 years to become largely obsolete.
 So much so, I believe 100 years from now, the seminal dividing line in automobile history will be referred to as the 2030 demarcation line between people driven vehicles/ and autonomous vehicles.
 This will have profound implications for our society in many ways.